 German Anglicism of the Year

-Each year, Germany votes for an Anglicism of the year.
+Each year, Germany votes for the Anglicism of the year.
 The Anglicism has to be an English word that was widely used in Germany throughout that year.
-The new word must also fill a gap in the German language by either further differentiating the meaning of a particular word or by providing a new word […]
+The new word must also fill a gap in the German language by either further differentiating the meaning of a particular word or providing a new word that […]

 False friends in German

 Germans are loyal and trustworthy folks.
-However, there are some false friends in the German language that may confuse the English speaker or his mind.
-If the German finance minister says that 2 Billionen Euros are sufficient to bails out Greece, then he’s got his figures right because he actually means two trillion.
-A billion […]
+However, some false friends in the German language may confuse the English speaker or his mind.
+If the German finance minister says that 2 Billionen Euros are sufficient to bail out Greece, then he’s got his figures right because he means two trillion.
+A billion in German is a […]

 Funding your studies in Germany

-Last week we looked at some of the benefits and practicalities of studying in Germany, however one of the most important considerations for many people is how they will support themselves financially whilst they continue their education.
-Though most German universities do not charge tuition fees, there are still living costs to be planned for, […]
+Last week we looked at some of the benefits and practicalities of studying in Germany.
+However, one of the most important considerations for many people is how they will support themselves financially while continuing their education.
+Though most German universities do not charge tuition fees, there are still living costs to be planned for, with […]

 Study in Germany

-If you’re currently honing your German language skills with our Private German Lessons or undertaking another form of German study with a view to taking up one of the many excellent opportunities for higher education in Germany, you will undoubtedly have a great many questions regarding the level of teaching you can expect to receive […]
+Suppose you’re currently honing your German language skills with our Private German Lessons or undertaking another form of German study to take up one of the many excellent opportunities for higher education in Germany.
+In that case, you will undoubtedly have many questions regarding the level of teaching you can expect and the steps you […]

 German Industries

 As we mentioned in our previous blog, Germany has a thriving job market.
-However, it also has an ageing population which has led to shortages of workers in some key sectors.
-It’s this ageing population which is partly responsible for shortfalls in the healthcare sector.
-Current figures suggest that Germany needs 5,000 additional doctors; it […]
+However, it also has an ageing population, leading to shortages of workers in some key sectors.
+This ageing population is partly responsible for shortfalls in the healthcare sector.
+Current figures suggest that Germany needs 5,000 additional doctors; it also urgently requires nursing […]

 New Year – New Job in Germany

-Germany has one the lowest levels of unemployment in Europe; the forecast for February 2014 is 4.9%.
-This is not only because of a booming economy but also due labour market reforms conducted early in the last decade and the impact of demographic change, which means a dwindling supply of skilled workers to replace those […]
+Germany has one of the lowest levels of unemployment in Europe; the forecast for February 2014 is 4.9%.
+This is not only because of a booming economy but also due to labour market reforms conducted early in the last decade and the impact of demographic change, which means a dwindling supply of skilled workers to […]

 Silvester – New Year’s Eve in German

-Germans, like many others around the world, celebrate the end of the old year and the beginning of a new one with festivities and fireworks.
-Others opt for a quiet night in watching “Dinner for One” on TV, a British sketch from the 1920s which has become an unlikely New Year’s tradition in Germany despite […]
+Germans, like many others worldwide, celebrate the end of the old year and the beginning of a new one with festivities and fireworks.
+Others opt for a quiet night by watching “Dinner for One” on TV, a British sketch from the 1920s which has become an unlikely New Year’s tradition in Germany despite being virtually […]

-Quite early on when learning German, you will have come across reflexive verbs.
-Reflexive verbs do also exist in English and can sometimes be translated by ‘myself’, ‘yourself’ etc. For example: He is pouring himself a cup of tea. – Er schenkt sich eine Tasse Tee ein.
-What does the term ‘reflexive verb’ actually mean? […]
+When learning German, you will have come across reflexive verbs.
+Reflexive verbs also exist in English and can sometimes be translated as ‘myself’, ‘yourself’ etc. For example, He is pouring himself a cup of tea. – Er schenkt sich eine Tasse Tee ein.
+What does the term ‘reflexive verb’ actually mean?
+The verb has an […]

 German Christmas Traditions